prabhamarkandan/south_asia_history_chatbot/README.md

 # South Asia History Chatbot

+This AI-powered chatbot is a retrieval-augmented generation chatbot focused on South Asian history, designed to provide answers with a post-colonial perspective.
+It uses LangChain for orchestration, Chroma as a vector database for document retrieval, HuggingFace sentence-transformers for text embeddings, Ollama to run open-source LLMs locally

 This chatbot uses Retrieval-Augmented Generation (RAG) to answer questions about South Asian history from a post-colonial perspective.

 ## How to Use